JDamianCabello/.NetCoreServer/README.md

 # Welcome to .NetCoreServer!

 .NetCoreServer is a **dotnet** server solution to use where you want.
-Server have config.json file to specific some parameters and 2 clients to use the server a [normal dummy client](#) and a [admin client](#).
+Server have config.json file to specific some parameters and 2 clients to use the server as [normal dummy client](#) and as [admin client](#).

 How to start:

 # Config file ([config.json](#))

-The server need a minimum of config to start run.
-All config are in this file and server will do all about this.
+The server need a minimum of configurations to start.
+All configurations are includes this file.

-The following lines show the config file options:
+The following lines shows the configurations file options:

     {
-      "SERVER_IP": "YOUR SERVER IP HERE DEFAULT IS Localhost", "SERVER_PORT": "YOUR SERVER PORT HERE DEFAULT IS 4044", "DEBBUG_MODE": "SHOW OR HIDE THE SERVER MENU {TRUE : FALSE}" "PATH_LOG_FOLDER": "PATCH TO YOUR LOGS FILES DIRECTORY ( DEFAULT IS SERVER FOLDER/Serverlogs)" }
+      "SERVER_IP": "YOUR SERVER IP HERE.
+DEFAULT localhost", "SERVER_PORT": "YOUR SERVER PORT HERE.
+DEFAULT 4044", "DEBBUG_MODE": "SHOW OR HIDE THE SERVER MENU {true: false}" "PATH_LOG_FOLDER": "PATH TO YOUR LOGS FILES DIRECTORY ( DEFAULT SERVER folder/serverlogs)" }

-In the options if want default just set the value to empty valor.
+In the configurations if want default just set the value to empty valor.

     {
       "SERVER_IP": "",
       "SERVER_PORT": "",
       "DEBBUG_MODE": "true"
       "PATH_LOG_FOLDER": ""
     }
-This are the minimum config to server (To work in localhost).
+This is the minimum configuration to server (To work in localhost).

-if some option are bad, server will thrown a exception.
+If some options are wrong, server will thrown a exception.

 ## Server models

-The Server.cs class need some models to work all modes are stored in Models folder.
+The Server.cs class need some models to work.
+All models are stored in Models folder.
 If want some extra function or include a new model just put here and call in in the ListenClient(object o) method from Server.cs (line 203).

-Example if u wanna receive a option class make your model and in the second do while include it like this:
+Example if you want to receive a option class make your model and at the second do while include it like this:

         private void ListenClient(object o)